-PIP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
-Management activities addressing E. coli include dry weather screening and illicit discharge elimination, semi-annual catch basin cleaning, pollution prevention, and public education.
+PIP Activity Current Status atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
+Management activities addressing E. coli include dry weather screening and illicit discharge elimination, semi- annual catch basin cleaning, pollution prevention, and public education.
 These efforts as well as attendance at meetings/events on this issue will be documented for subsequent reporting.
+FY 2009-2010 (annual) ~ ✓ ✓ • No meetings were held during this reporting period; however, U -M staff attend H RWC meetings and

-FY 2009-2010 (annual) ✓ ~ \ No meetings were held during this reporting period; however, U-M staff attend HRWC meetings and other creekshed meetings to help address regional TMDLs.
+• No meetings were held during this reporting period; however, U-M staff attend HRWC meetings and other creekshed meetings to help address regional TMDLs.
 The management activities are reported in other portions of this report.

 U-M will sponsor/offer a semi-annual volunteer opportunity for participants to get involved with storm water improvement and education programs.
 Examples of opportunities include storm drain stenciling/marking and invasive species removal projects.
 The number of volunteer events offered will be tracked annually for subsequent reporting.
 The number of participants in volunteer stewardship events will be tracked for subsequent reporting.
-FY 2009-2010 (annual) √ √ ~
+FY 2009-2010 (annual) ~ ~ ✓ stewardship events will be tracked for subsequent reporting.